MoscowskyAnton/BD1/README.md

   - [ ] Teach robot to deploy from conseal state without falling first
   - [ ] Teach robot to walk forward on flat surface
   - [ ] Teach robot to walk with different directions
-  - [ ] Deploy some SLAM alghorithms to navigate in envnroments with obstacles
+  - [ ] Deploy some SLAM alghorithms to navigate in environments with obstacles
   - [ ] Deploy some planner

  **Do same for real robot**